ryansheehy0/Cheat_Sheets/react.md

   Higher order component: Wraps the whole app to allow for functionality

+  - Explain and use providers inside a React component.
+  - Explain the concept of Consumer and accessing React Context.
+  - Explain and use actions with a reducer function.
+  - Explain reducers and use them with the useReducer Hook.

 ## [Single Page vs Multi Page Apps](#table-of-contents)
 **Single Page Apps(SPAs)** are apps where page changes are handled by javascript and don't require a full page reload.